pyrocms/pyrocms-docs/content/setup/upgrade-guides/upgrade-2-1-to-2-2-0.md

 ## 2.)
 Backup Your Add-ons and database.php

 We're going to replace the entire system, so you'll need to back up any files you've modified.
-Most likely, this is just the database.php file, which is stored in system/cms/config/database.php and contains your database connection details.
+Most likely, this is just the <dfn>database.php</dfn> file, which is stored in <dfn>system/cms/config/database.php</dfn> and contains your database connection details.

-If you are using a GUI, take care you don't miss any "hidden" files like .htaccess when copying.
+If you are using a GUI, take care you don't miss any "hidden" files like <dfn>.htaccess</dfn> when copying.

 Additionally, you'll want to back up any addons that you've added to the addons directory.
 We'll be replacing this entire folder, so back those up.

 ## 3.)
 Replace the addons and system folder

-Replace the system and addons folders with their new version, and then add your backed up database.php and addons back in.
+Replace the system and addons folders with their new version, and then add your backed up <dfn>database.php</dfn> and addons back in.

 ## 4.)
 Update your database.php

 At the bottom of this file, change:

-	$active_record = TRUE;
+	$active_record = true;
 	// to
-	$query_builder = TRUE;
+	$query_builder = true;

 ## 5.)
 Replace index.php with a the new version

-This is not usually the case, but occasionally there will be changes to the root index.php file, so make sure you have the latest one.
+This is not usually the case, but occasionally there will be changes to the root <dfn>index.php</dfn> file, so make sure you have the latest one.

 ## 6.)
 Ensure config/pagination.php is present

-In all of this folder moving, you may be missing a new file: system/cms/config/pagination.php.
+In all of this folder moving, you may be missing a new file: <dfn>system/cms/config/pagination.php</dfn>.
 Make sure that is in your config folder.

 ## 7.)
 Make sure the following folders are writable